 The first sample QDRO form for a traditional pension illustrates language for sharing monthly pension benefits when the dollar amount of those benefits has already been determined (e.g., the pension participant has already left service and is not accruing additional pension credits).
 In this example, the language under Section 6 AWARD OF ALTERNATE PAYEE’S INTEREST, specifies that the non-participant spouse is awarded either a specific dollar amount or a percentage of each benefit payment.
 For pensions with COLA’s (cost-of-living-adjustments), specifying a percentage assures that the alternate payee shares in the increased benefits over time.

-The second sample QDRO form for a pension gives an example of language for dividing future pension payments while the participant is still working and accruing pension credits.
+The second sample QDRO form for a pension gives an example of language for dividing future pension payments.
+This QRO is drafted while the participant is still working and accruing pension credits.
 This formulation allows a pension administrator to determine an alternate payee’s share of each pension benefit payment even if the pension participant continued to work for many years after divorce, accruing an ever larger pension.
 The key language in this example is in Section 6 AWARD OF ALTERNATE PAYEE’S INTEREST, which specifies the formula that the pension administrator should use in calculating the percentage of the total pension benefit that should go to the alternate payee versus the percentage of the total benefit that should go to the participant.
 The pension administrator must divide the number of pension credits earned during marriage by the total number of pension credits earned by the participant, yielding a marital portion of the total pension, i.e., the fraction of the percentage that belongs to the marriage.
 In many cases, this marital portion of the pension is then divided 50-50 between the (ex-)spouses.

 The third sample QDRO form 401k-type shows language for several different ways of dividing a 401k-type (“defined contribution”) plan.
 In Section 3, Amount of Alternate Payee’s Benefit, this QDRO template illustrates language for 4 different ways of dividing a 401k-type pension savings plan.
 The differences in these ways have to do with two variables: whether 1) the alternate payee receives a percentage or a specific dollar amount of the 401k balance, and 2) whether or not the amount of money specified in 1) is adjusted for gains or losses in the account that occur between the date of the agreement and the date that the money is actually transferred to the alternate payee.